 Mark has been with Wheeler Kearns since 1989 and became a principal in 2001.
 He has completed numerous projects ranging from small custom made furniture pieces to numerous single-family residences.
 In 2002, Mark completed the Beverly Art Center, which received a Richard Driehaus Foundation Award for Architectural Excellence.

-Mark graduated from Southern Illinois University with a Bachelor of Science degree in 1982 and obtained a Master of Architecture degree from University of Illinois at Chicago in 1989.
+He graduated from Southern Illinois University with a Bachelor of Science degree in 1982 and obtained a Master of Architecture degree from University of Illinois at Chicago in 1989.
 While at UIC, Mark received departmental awards for Excellence in Design in 1987 and 1988.
-Mark’s diverse past work experience has included carpentry, furniture design and building, co-ownership of a construction/development company, and work on low income housing.
+His diverse past work experience has included carpentry, furniture design and building, co-ownership of a construction/development company, and work on low-income housing.

-Mark is a registered architect in the State of Illinois, a member of the American Institute of Architects and was the head hockey coach at St Ignatius High School.
-His wife, Meredith, is a teacher in the Chicago Public Schools.
-They have three children – Jill, Josh, and Robby.
+Mark is a registered architect in the State of Illinois and a member of the American Institute of Architects.
+He is a former vice president of the Beverly Area Local Development Corporation, and the former head hockey coach at St Ignatius High School.

 Mark resides in Beverly with his wife, Meredith, a teacher in the Chicago Public Schools.
 They have three children – Jill, Josh, and Robby, and recently welcomed their first grandchild.